Be Smart Drink Responsibly

-Don’t drink if you’re underage, and follow all other applicable laws.
+- Don’t drink if you’re underage, and follow all other applicable laws.
+Drink Water

-Alcohol dehydrates and leach vitamins from the body.
+- Alcohol dehydrates and leaches vitamins from the body.

 - Pace yourself

-It takes time for alcohol to be absorbed, so its effects are often delayed.
+- It takes time for alcohol to be absorbed, so its effects take time.

 - Know What’s In The Drink